AllenInstitute/scrattch.patchseq/examples/build_patchseq_taxonomy.md

 In this tutorial we demonstrate how to setup a Patchseq Shiny taxonomy using scrattch.patchseq for viewing on MolGen Shiny (AIBS internal) and running mapping algorithms against.
 This tutorial assumes you've already created a reference taxonomy from the [Tasic et al. 2016 study](https://www.nature.com/articles/nn.4216) by following the [scrattch.taxonomy example](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_taxonomy.md).
 Query data from the [Gouwens, Sorensen, et al 2020 study](https://doi.org/10.1016/j.cell.2020.09.057) on GABAergic interneurons in primary visual cortex is used as an example.

+*We strongly encourage running this code within the scrattch docker environment.
+This example was created using docker://jeremyinseattle/scrattch:1.2 and will likely fail if run using any earlier scrattch versions.*

 ## Load libraries and reference taxonomy